Recent Accounting Pronouncements

 Note 3.
 Recent Accounting Pronouncements

-Recently Issued Accounting Pronouncements Not Yet Adopted — In June 2016, the FASB issued Accounting Standards Update (“ASU”) 2016-13, Financial Instruments — Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets and certain other instruments.
+In June 2016, the FASB issued Accounting Standards Update (“ASU”) 2016-13, Financial Instruments — Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets and certain other instruments.
 For receivables, loans and other instruments, entities will be required to use a new forward-looking “expected loss” model that generally will result in the earlier recognition of allowance for losses.
-In addition, an entity will have to disclose significantly more information about allowances and credit quality indicators.
+In addition, an entity will have enhanced disclosure requirements about allowances and credit quality indicators.
 The new standard is effective for the Company for fiscal years beginning after December 15, 2022.
-The Company is currently evaluating the impact of the pending adoption of the new standard on its consolidated financial statements and intends to adopt the standard on January 1, 2023.
+The Company adopted the standard on January 1, 2023, and the impact of the new standard on its consolidated financial statements was immaterial.

 The entire disclosure for change in accounting principle.
 Includes, but is not limited to, nature, reason, and method of adopting amendment to accounting standards or other change in accounting principle.